 Many people are aware that water could become scarce.
 Hardly anyone thinks of sand, though the exploitation of the planet happens right in front of our eyes and is actually easily recognizable.

 Our glass consists of 75% of (quartz) sand.
 Old glass is given new life by recycling, whereby the process is even more energy-efficient than the production of fresh glass.
-However, turning this glass back into sand is a lengthy process, that in nature is done by the sea and rivers.
-The movement of the water causes the stones to collide, whereby the glass is rubbed back into its particles.
-The problem is, however, that this process takes thousands of years, and we extract more raw material than is naturally produced.
+However, turning this glass back into sand is a lengthy process, that is done by the sea and rivers in nature.
+The movement of the water causes stones to collide, whereby the glass is rubbed back into its particles.
+The problem is, that this process takes thousands of years, and we extract more raw material than is naturally produced.
 Meanwhile, there are even machines that grind or crush the glass into sand again.
 Here, however, we speak of vanishingly low quantities, that are globally not noticeable.

-Since sand is largely made of silicon dioxide (SiO2), it is found in countless products in which you would hardly suspect it: microchips, which are installed in almost every high-tech device, are only one application.
+Since sand consists mostly of silicon dioxide (SiO2), it is found in countless products in which you would hardly suspect it: microchips, which are installed in almost every high-tech device, are only one application.
 The raw material is also used for the production of paper, detergent, plastic and steel as well as cosmetics of all kinds.
 But this is only an extremely rough encircling of the application areas.
 In the end, we constantly have the material surrounding us, just like the air we breathe.
-However, this is hardly known to anyone.
+This is hardly known by the masses.